haa-gg/React-Memes/README.md

 ## Why?

 Isn't the internet already chock full of meme generators?
 Yep!
-The real reason I built this was it made sense as something to build to see how apps, components and states all work together.
+The real reason I built this was to help me understand and document actions, states, and components so the code is ultra-thoroughly documented.

 ### How do you make it work if you download it?